June 11, 2020

 contributor: Allison Duane

 This article is part of a series by students in the Sustainable Development program at Lehigh University in Bethlehem, Pensylvania (USA).
-The articles reveal snapshots of technology that is improving lives in the world’s cities.
+The articles reveal snapshots of technology that is improving lives and environmental sustainability in the world’s cities.
 For more in the series:

 Smart cities are becoming ever more apparent and widespread across the globe.
 Many nations have begun to implement smart innovations into their cities, making them more efficient and effective.
 Smart innovations take many shapes, but they are often simple, easy to use to solve an issue citizens face everyday.